Conformality of $1/N$ corrections in SYK-like models: SYK model with disorder

 \subsection{The Next-to-Leading Order}

-In this subsection we want to investigate the Next-to-Leading Order (NLO) of the colored SYK model.
+In this subsection, we want to investigate the Next-to-Leading Order (NLO) of the colored SYK model.

 We want to study the possible corrections to the scaling dimension of the two-point function in the conformal sector.
-To do so we use the results of \cite{Bonzom:2017:DiagrammaticsColoredSYK}.
-The Next-to-Leading Order is given by the graphs with $\ell_m = 1$.
-That is to say that their contracted graphs have one multicolored cycle.
-From this work it is possible to write the self-energy at NLO.
-It writes graphically as \begin{adjustwidth}{-2cm}{-2cm}
+The NLO is given by the graphs with $\ell_m = 1$ in \eqref{eq:syk-F}, which means that their contracted graphs have one multicolored cycle.
+To obtain the $2$-point function $G_{\text{NLO}}$ we will first get need to describe to self-energy $\Sigma_{\text{NLO}}$ at NLO, where we defined:

+see \eqref{eq:syk-Ge}.
+We use the results from \cite{Bonzom:2017:DiagrammaticsColoredSYK} which classified the NLO graphs.
+From this work, it is possible to write the self-energy at NLO as: \begin{adjustwidth}{-2cm}{-2cm}